May 9, 2025

 Calling All Bronco Dads

 Welcome all Brophy Dads!
 We are a group of Dads who want to be involved in the Brophy experience including Tailgate Barbecues, and other social and school events!
-If you have a son at Brophy, then you are automatically a member of Dads Club!
-Lifetime Members support Dads Club expenses, campus donations and improvements.
-Lifetime members get a stylish Red Dads Club polo shirt and a digital id card that admits them and one other person into regular season home games and events for life -even after your son graduates.
+If you have a son at Brophy, then you are automatically a member of Dads’ Club!
+Lifetime Members support Dads’ Club expenses, campus donations and improvements.
+Lifetime members get a stylish red Dads’ Club polo shirt and a digital ID card that admits them and one other person into regular season home games and events for life – even after your son graduates.
 Consider joining as a Lifetime Member!

-Dads’ Club Dinner/Social/Meetings
+Dads’ Club Events

 • Saturday, June 7: Dads' Club Summer Planning – Join us at 9 a.m. in the Student Activity Center for coffee, bagels and planning.
 Click here to RSVP.